Your Roth IRA Retirement Plan

 If you're filing status is married filing separately, and...

-You lived with your spouse at any time during the year, you can contribute a maximum of...
+You lived with your spouse at any time during the year, then you can contribute a maximum of:

 • $0 regardless of age if your earned income is $10,000 or more

-If this is the case, you need to consult with your accountant in order to determine the exact amount of your Roth IRA contribution limit.
+If your income is in the range where your contribution phases out to zero, then you need to consult with your accountant in order to determine the exact amount of your Roth IRA contribution limit.

-See Roth IRA Phase Out to learn how to calculate your contribution limit.
+If not, see Roth IRA Phase Out to learn more about calculating your contribution limit.

 Special Exemptions